salcedoe/MtMdocs/docs/dataProcessing/dataTypes.md

-# Statistical Data Types
+# Data Types for Stats (and MATLAB categorical arrays)

-When analyzing data, the values typically break down into two major Groups:
+In the stats world, there are two types of data: Quantitative and Qualitative

-1. **Numeric**.
-Also known as Quantitative, these data are used to count or measure something.
+1. **Quantitative**.
+Also known as Numeric or "Number", these data are used to count or measure something.
 Their values are stored in the numeric classes of MATLAB (double, uint8).
-2.  **Categorical**.
-Also known as Qualitative, these data are used to describe something using a label like Male or Female, or Good or Bad.
+2.  **Qualitative**.
+Also known as Categorical or "Word", these data are used to describe something using a label like Male or Female, or Good or Bad.
 These data take the form of booleans (true or false) or character or word data and are stored in MATLAB classes like logical, string,  or [categorical arrays (see below)](#categorical-arrays).

 Each category can be further broken down into sub-categories.
 Numeric categories can be **continuous** (like a measurement) or **discrete** (like a rating).
 Categorical categories can be **unordered** (like Sex) or **ordered** (like ranking: Beginner, Intermediate, or Advanced).